jvde-github/AIS-catcher/README.md

 AIS-catcher -e 38400 /dev/serial/by-id/usb-u-blox_AG_-_www.u-blox.com_u-blox_7_-_GPS_GNSS_Receiver-if00 -x 192.168.1.235 4002 -N 8100 share_loc on
 ```
 The first receiver (`-e ...`) reads from a GPS device that is connected and emits NMEA lines.
 The second receiver (`-x`) reads AIS NMEA lines at port 4002 coming from another instance of AIS-catcher.
 The station is now plotted on the map with the location as provided
 by the GPS coordinates.
-The web page has an option to fix the center of the map on the location of the receiving station (right click on the staion icon on the map).
+The web page has an option to fix the center of the map on the location of the receiving station (right-click on the station icon on the map).

 ### Writing AIS messages to a Postgres Database

-As per full release `v0.45` there is functionality to write messages to a database (PostgreSQL).
+As per full release `v0.45`, there is functionality to write messages to a database (PostgreSQL).
 The setup is fairly flexible and can be tailored to the particular needs.
 First create an empty PostgreSQL database, e.g on an Ubuntu distribution (this might be different on your system):
 ```console
 sudo -u postgres createdb ais
 ```